anharrington/handsonpython/rstP/idle.rst

 ``>>>`` where you can enter
 your next line....
 The result line, showing ``9``, that is produced by the computer, does not start with ``>>>``.

+When we get to whole programs, we will use :ref:`The-Idle-Editor`.